 OPERATION & MAINTENANCE (O&M)

 Poultry farming requires a very high level of O&M because the quality of their production depends on how well you manage them.
-You have to feed them 2 to 3 times a day.
+You have to feed them 2 to 3 times a day and maintain good sanitation.
 You have to make sure you give them quality water to drink.
 And from time to time, they’ll be visited by a veterinary doctor who will administer drugs and injections to them in order to keep them healthy.
 Failure to do this will expose your birds to all manner of diseases and flus.
-I still remember, like it was yesterday, how the chickens in my father’s farm were dying in their dozens due to the bird flu outbreak of 2006.
+I still remember, like it was yesterday, how the chickens in our farm were dying in their dozens due to the bird flu outbreak of 2006.

 Also, you’ll need to hire one farm labour to help you with the O&M. Hire someone who lives close to your farm so that you won’t have to pay him or her too much.
-The current wages of a farm labour for poultry farming in Nigeria is between N10, 000 to N20, 000 a month.
+The current wages of a farm labour for poultry farming in Nigeria is between N20, 000 to N30, 000 a month.